syncfusion-content/aurelia-docs/Aurelia/PdfViewer/getting-started.md

 ### Control Initialization

-The below steps describes to create Syncfusion Aurelia PDF viewer component.
+The below steps describe about, how to create Syncfusion Aurelia PDF viewer component.

     Create `pdfviewer` folder inside `src/samples/` location.
     Create `pdfviewer.html` file inside `src/samples/pdfviewer` folder and use the below code example to render the PDF viewer component.